BY R.D. Miller

 However, for several years, it seems that only a telephone call (WhatsApp), Skype, and Facebook have become the only way to stay in touch.

-However, I believe TSA agents have become an outlet where few travelers vent their frustrations from issues with the airlines.
+However, I believe TSA areas have become an outlet where few travelers vent their frustrations from issues with the airlines.

 Shortly after the 2008 global financial collapse, fuel costs went up tremendously, unemployment rose globally, and almost everything slowed that resulted in a recession.